ProjectFrostStorm/CSC413-KonosubaNet/README.md

 ## Data creation

 The actual data points we used to train the model are samples of the entire text with different line lengths.
 We first read the entire text, and split it by lines.
-We then partition the texts by varying line lengths, turn the text into a list of characters, and add **'<BOS>','<EOS>'** to the beginning and end respectivly.
+We then partition the texts by varying line lengths, turn the text into a list of characters, and add 'begin' and 'end' tokens to the proper place.
 We remove samples that start with the same line since if there are two or more data points that start with the same line, but end at different lines, then the model cannot optimize for all the data points.
 Partition my line lengths 9-14, and removing data points that start with the same line withs us a data size of **18141**.

 # Training